Content Creators and Your Wedding: Are They a Must-Have?

 In today's world, nearly everyone is a content creator to some degree.
 Whether it's posting an Instagram photo or sharing a TikTok video, we’re all contributing to the endless stream of digital media.
 Adobe* describes a content creator as “someone who creates entertaining or educational material to be expressed through any medium or channel.”
 Based on that definition, even your cousin with the iPhone could call themselves a content creator!
 But does that mean they can meet your expectations for your wedding day?

 Let’s narrow the scope of what a content creator (CC) does, particularly when it comes to weddings.
-For the sake of discussion, I’ll assume you’ve already decided to invest in a professional photographer and videographer—wise choices, given their established roles in delivering high-quality, timeless memories.
+For the sake of this discussion, I’ll assume you’ve already decided to invest in a professional photographer and videographer, wise choices, given their established roles in delivering high-quality, timeless memories.
 Now, should you add a content creator to your vendor list?
 The answer largely depends on your budget and your expectations.

 Understanding What a Content Creator Actually Does